trendxbets-dev/trendx-docs/docs/intro.md

 Trades attention as it happens

-**TrendsX Bets bypasses token noise and focuses on the pure signal — global curiosity.**
+**TrendX Bets bypasses token noise and focuses on the pure signal — global curiosity.**

 ## What Makes It Unique